mat250/meta-api-spells-playground/README.md

 Open it with your favorite editor.
 I've add some nice tools for VS Code ;)

 Build your code between the indicated notes.
-So, you'll just need to copy / paste this section to Meta API Spells Admin after.
+So, you'll just need to copy / paste this section to Meta API Spells page after here : https://meta-api.io/spells.
 You have an example ready to use ;)

 For an easy dev, launch the app with `npm run dev` which will autoreload the app on changed.